awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationFsxWindows.md

 The following data is returned in JSON format by the service\.

  ** [LocationArn](#API_CreateLocationFsxWindows_ResponseSyntax) **   <a name="DataSync-CreateLocationFsxWindows-response-LocationArn"></a>
-The Amazon Resource Name \(ARN\) of the FSx for Windows File Server file system location you created\.
+The ARN of the FSx for Windows File Server file system location you created\.
 Type: String
 Length Constraints: Maximum length of 128\.
 Pattern: `^arn:(aws|aws-cn|aws-us-gov|aws-iso|aws-iso-b):datasync:[a-z\-0-9]+:[0-9]{12}:location/loc-[0-9a-z]{17}$`